CodePushGo/website/src/content/blog/en/common-cicd-bottlenecks-in-ota-pipelines.md

 Getting development tools to work smoothly together can cause delays.
 Seamless integration with widely-used CI/CD platforms like [GitHub Actions](https://docs.github.com/actions) and [GitLab CI](https://docs.gitlab.com/ee/ci/) simplifies workflows while maintaining security protocols.

 > "We configure your CI/CD pipeline directly in your preferred platform, whether it's GitHub Actions, GitLab CI, or others.
-We don't host CI/CD or charge you to maintain it." – Capgo [\[1\]](https://capgo.app/)
+We don't host CI/CD or charge you to maintain it." – CodePushGo [\[1\]](https://capgo.app/)

 This hurdle often sets the stage for other challenges within the CI/CD pipeline.